mobile rating

 «This expedition was very different from standard commercial climbs on Kilimanjaro.
 We started on the western slope, spending our first night at Simba Camp at 3,700 meters (12,200 ft).
 It is a desolate place, located between the popular tourist camps Shira 1 and Shira 2.
 In the vicinity, we found a single tadpole and a young frog, but it was an isolated incident — we didn’t see any others up to 3,900 meters (12,800 ft) in that area.
 Closer to Shira 2, we observed porters washing dishes in the river.
 Downstream, there were no frogs, leading us to speculate that dishwashing might be one of the reasons why the frogs' habitat is so limited.

 The next day, we moved to our main base camp, Fisher Camp, from where we conducted most of our scientific walks to the rivers.
 Like Simba Camp, Fisher Camp is not a tourist site.
 The location was ideal — close to the water sources we planned to inspect and offering a quiet setting where the research team could work without distractions.
 Most of the tadpoles and frogs we found were in a small pond, about five meters in length and one meter in width, at 3,950 meters.
-However, at water sources above 4,100 meters (13,450 ft), we found no traces of tadpoles or frogs.
+Streams above 4,050 meters (13,290 ft) were dried up.

 Together with other guides, I enjoyed this unusual expedition.
 Unlike standard tourist climbs, where one typically hikes 7–9 kilometers per day and only notices major landscape changes, this time, we stayed in a smaller area and paid attention to the finer details.
 I didn’t expect searching for frogs to be so engaging, and I had that unique feeling of anticipation, wondering whether we were about to find something exciting.
 It was a fantastic experience, and I’m eager to take part in future research expeditions.»

 It was determined that the frogs are confined to this specific altitude range, making their habitat extremely limited and, consequently, vulnerable.
-This colony of De Witte's River Frog is particularly fragile, and measures must be taken to ensure its protection.
+This colony of Ametia Wittei is particularly fragile, and measures must be taken to ensure its protection.

 Water contamination from dishwashing.
 Porters traditionally wash dishes in Kilimanjaro’s rivers, using cleaning agents that contaminate the water downstream.
 With nearly 60,000 trekkers visiting the mountain each year, this practice exerts a significant strain on the ecosystem.
 The impact extends beyond the frogs and other aquatic life — it also affects the communities at the mountain’s base, where these rivers serve as a primary water source.